WARNING FROM SPACE

 Deciding that a famous singer in Tokyo is pleasing to human eyes, one of the Pairans is transmuted to look like her.

-Gender has nothing to do with it, the Pairan isn't a woman, its flesh is transmuted to appear like one of us.
+Gender has nothing to do with it.
+The Pairan isn't a woman, its flesh is transmuted to appear like one of us.

 Meanwhile it appears that the UFOs, for reasons unknown, have all left.
 This leaves the scientists breathing a sigh of relief as they admit they not only considered a UFO, but with such advanced technology, humanity could have been annihilated if that was in the cards.